emilyriehl/yoneda/STYLEGUIDE.md

 - Use meaningful names that accurately represent the concepts applied.
 For example, if a concept is known best by a special name, that name should probably be used.

-> - [ ] Use a strict naming convention similar to `agda-unimath`
-> - [ ] > We start with the initial assumption, then, working our way to the
->       > conclusion, prepending every central assumption to the name, and
->       > finally the conclusion.
-So for instance the name
->       > `iso-is-initial-is-segal` should read like we get an iso of something
->       > which is initial given that something is Segal.
-The true reading
->       > should then be obvious.
->
-> > The naming conventions are aimed at improving the readability of the code,
-> > not to ensure the shortest possible names, nor to minimize the amount of
-> > typing by the implementers of the library.

 - For technical lemmas or definitions, where the chance they will be reused is very low, the specific names do not matter as much.
 In these cases, one may